All of this week, we will be sharing the details of our staircase restoration project with you.

-Last week we already shared some of our staircase restoration progress with you (you can read about it here).
+Last week we already shared some of our staircase restoration progress with you.
 This is what the staircase looked like when we moved in.

 We were really lucky and discovered that the original balusters were still in place and had just been boarded up, but these were also covered in layers of paint.